jatanjay/CM4BoatTestScripts/README.md

 The scripts included in this repository allow for enabling and testing the following functionalities:

+## BG95/EG95 (LTE, GNSS, SMS, MQTT)
+`Quectel_xG9x_Hayes/` has python scripts that send AT commands per script requirements.
+Examples:
+- Configure and set-up SIM to a network operator
+- Configure and set-up system for MQTT (pub/sub) using Mosquitto broker
+- Configure and set-up system for GNSS, get location data and parse using `Quectel_xG9x_Hayes/GNSS/parse_gpsloc.py` which gives a Google Maps pin location
+- ....

 ## CAN Bus

 - Ensures the `spi=on` parameter is set in the `/boot/firmware/config.txt` file.